A topic from the subject of Biochemistry in Chemistry.

 2. Prepare substrate solution: Dilute the substrate in the pH buffer to the desired concentration.

-4. Start the reaction: Mix the enzyme and substrate solutions and transfer the mixture to the water bath.
+4. Start the reaction: Mix the enzyme and substrate solutions.
+Quickly transfer the appropriate volume of the mixture to a cuvette.

-5. Monitor the reaction: Take measurements of the absorbance or other parameter over time intervals.
+5. Monitor the reaction: Take measurements of the absorbance (or other parameter) at regular time intervals.
 Record the data using data logging software.

-6. Control for pH and temperature: Maintain the pH and temperature of the reaction mixture throughout the experiment.
+6. Control for pH and temperature: Maintain the pH and temperature of the reaction mixture throughout the experiment using the water bath.

 Significance: